 #4 Wat Chai Wattanaram

 Perhaps one impressive thing worth noting about this particular temple is the fact that up until about 40 years ago it was completely covered in thick forest; now, however, it is one of the most visited by tourists.

 Located on the west bank of the Chao Phraya River, this temple sits just outside the main historical park of Ayutthaya and is probably best reached by bicycle or scooter.

 Dating back to 1630, it is believed that this monastery took around 20 years to build and is heavily influenced by the design of Angkor Wat temples in Cambodia.
 Inside this temple, you get a glimpse of the sheer depth of the destruction caused by the Burmese all those years ago.
 With every corner turned, yet more rows of Buddha statues appear, minus their heads.

 Should you find yourself in this area close to sunset the perfect symmetry of this temple is further accentuated making it look even more spectacular.

-If however you would prefer to stay in the heart of historical Ayutthaya, Luang Chumni Village Guesthouse is both ideally located and in keeping with the local area.
+If however, you would prefer to stay in the heart of historic Ayutthaya, Luang Chumni Village Guesthouse is both ideally located and in keeping with the local area.

 Staying the Night in Ayutthaya